Docker basic concepts, definition and utility.

 Docker Compose

-is a tool for defining and running multi-container Docker
+docker-compose is a tool for defining and running multi-container Docker

 applications.